WestleyK/drive-mounting-script/README.md

 # drive-mounting-script
 a script that mounts and unmounts usb drives
+made for and tested with raspberry pi

 #
 # ChangeLog:
+#

 # --version 4.2-- mount_unmount_v4.2.sh
    fixed version typo